If you don’t feel like consuming a ton of alcohol on a night out, refreshing fruit beers are the drink of choice!

 Here are what people are asking:

-They typically range from 4% to 8%.
-Higher than that is rare, and lower than that is a shandy.
+Fruit beers typically have an alcohol content ranging from 4% to 8%.
+Anything higher than this range is rare, while anything lower is usually considered a shandy.

-Many fruit beers contain vitamins and minerals like Vitamin E and B, particularly folic acid and soluble dietary fiber.
+When consumed in moderation, fruit beer can offer some health benefits.
+Many fruit beers contain essential vitamins and minerals, such as Vitamin E and B, especially folic acid and soluble dietary fiber.
+They can also help reduce stress, rehydrate the body, and boost energy.

-Most beers get their flavor and aroma from their basic ingredients of water, malt, yeast, and hops.
+Most beers derive their flavor and aroma from their primary ingredients: water, malt, yeast, and hops.
+However, any beer that incorporates some form of fruit, spice, or herbs can be categorized as a fruit beer.

 This is a quick summary of the best products on this list!